tavlab-iiitd/PhysioStack/README.md

 ### 🔹 4.3 Locate the Pretrained Models

-After entering the container, the pretrained TempoVital-RT models are available at:
+After entering the container, the pretrained PhysioStack models are available at:

 `ls /opt/models`